Underwriters glean valuable information from reviewing the financial statement notes that helps them to assess an organization’s overall risk profile.

 The analysis of the notes begins with Note 1. which states where and when the company was incorporated, information that is important for a claims made policy.
-In addition, this note also typically includes a brief description of operations and may reference the organization’s subsidiaries or partnership ventures.
+This note also typically includes a brief description of operations and may reference the organization’s subsidiaries or partnership ventures.

-The rest of the notes provide explanations and additional details that guide one’s interpretation of the numbers in the financial statements and fill in information gaps.
+The rest of the notes provide explanations and additional details.
+These guide one’s interpretation of the numbers in the financial statements and fill in information gaps.

-Here are some key things that underwriters look for in the notes:
+What underwriters look for in the notes –

 1. Revenue trends

 Revenue is the value of all sales and services recognized by an organization in a period; and is the lifeblood of the organization.